rch4-org/rch4-org.github.io/content/contact.md

           I understand that this form is storing my submitted information so I can be contacted.
         is_required: true
-      - input_type: text
-        name: occupation
-        label: 'What is, or was, your occupation or profession?'
-        options: []
-        is_required: false
-        type: form_field
     submit_label: Send Message
     hide_labels: false
     form_action: 'https://formspree.io/f/myylgvzr'